 A valuation allowance is established to reduce deferred tax assets if it is determined that it is more likely than not that the related tax benefit will not be realized.
 On a quarterly basis, management evaluates the need for and adequacy of valuation allowances based on the expected realizability of the deferred tax assets and adjusts the amount of such allowances, if necessary.
-During the year ended December 31, 2016, in evaluating whether it was more likely than not that the Company's net deferred tax assets were realizable through future net income, management considered all available positive and negative evidence, including (i) its earnings history, (ii) its ability to recover net operating loss carry-forwards, (iii) the existence of significant proved oil, NGL and natural gas reserves, (iv) its ability to use tax planning strategies, (v) its current price protection utilizing oil, NGL and natural gas hedges, (vi) its future revenue and operating cost projections and (vii) the current market prices for oil, NGL and natural gas.
+During the year ended December 31, 2016, in evaluating whether it was more likely than not that the Company's net deferred tax assets were realizable through future net income, management considered all available positive and negative evidence, including (i) its earnings history, (ii) its ability to recover net operating loss carry-forwards, (iii) the existence of significant proved oil, NGL and natural gas reserves, (iv) its ability to use tax planning strategies, (v) its current price protection utilizing oil, NGL and natural gas.
 Based on all the evidence available, during the year ended December 31, 2016, management determined it was more likely than not that the net deferred tax assets were not realizable, therefore a valuation allowance of \$87.5 million was recorded.
 During the year ended December 31, 2015, a valuation allowance of \$676.0 million was recorded.
 The Company maintains a valuation allowance to reduce certain deferred tax assets to amounts that are more likely than not to be realized.
 As of December 31, 2016, a total valuation allowance of \$764.8 million has been recorded against the deferred tax asset.